• Surgical Oncology Insight Banner Ad x

 Teaching, Research, Presentations, and Publications

 Fellows will present new patients at Multidisciplinary Breast Tumor Board where slides and images are reviewed with multiple attending physicians and multidisciplinary care is discussed.
-Additionally, fellows will mentor first- and second-year residents and will prepare and deliver presentations to the lay community and community physicians.
+Additionally, fellows will mentor first- and second-year residents and medical students and will prepare and deliver presentations to the lay community and community physicians.
 Under the guidance of a mentor, the fellow will participate in writing journal articles and may participate in writing research protocols and grant proposals.
-As part of the educational experience in clinical research, fellows will assist with the accrual of patients into both institutional and regional/national cooperative group protocols.
+As part of the educational experience in clinical research, fellows will assist with the accrual of patients into both institutional and regional/national cooperative group trials.
 Fellows are mentored to evaluate scientific publications and to prepare research results for submission to peer-reviewed medical/scientific journals.
 In addition, the fellow will be encouraged to present research findings at local and national meetings and have manuscripts published or ready for publication prior to completing the fellowship.
 We participate in national cooperative group trials including Alliance, NSABP, RTOG, and SWOG.
 Previously trained fellows have presented their work at the annual meetings of the Society of Surgical Oncology, American College of Surgeons, Pacific Coast Surgical Association, American Society of Breast Surgeons, American Society of Clinical Oncology, and other national and international meetings.

 Eligibility